DIY: Upcycle Your T-shirts Into Cloth Napkins

 Using a decorative stitch of your choice, sew all the way around using a ½ inch allowance.
 I used the feather stitch with a a contrasting green thread to add a splash of color to my napkins.
 This is truly the easiest sew ever, you can make a full set in just an hour.

 There you have it – a beautiful reusable cloth napkin perfect for your table!
+But how to sew matching placemats?
 You can use the same technique to make colorful placemats – just use a batting to stabilize it, and quilt on top of it using either meandering stitch or simple straight lines.
 One T-shirt makes one placemat.
 You can either choose t-shirts with similar colors or pick up t-shirt in different colors for a splash of color on the table.